apple-soda/atari-pytorch/README.md

 * could clean up some save functions and whatnot to make training function cleaner and more organized

 ### specs/personal parameters:
+* add computer specs here
-* atari frames are very large and computationally expensive to store on RAM `memory_size`: 125000, maybe 150000 on a good day :)
+* atari frames are very large and computationally expensive to store on RAM
+* note that save a lot of memory but running a 'bare minimum' setup. add that setup. (aka no agent class, etc) `memory_size`: 125000, maybe 150000 on a good day :)